What is ultraviolet visible (uv vis) spectroscopy?

 - In the second stage, M∗ converts to a new species by photochemical reaction.

-On passing electromagnetic radiation in the ultraviolet and visible regions through a compound with multiple bonds.
-A portion of the radiation is normally absorbed by the compound.
 The amount of absorption depends on the wavelength of the radiation and the structure of the molecules.
 The absorption of radiation is due to the transition of electrons from lower energy orbital to higher energy orbitals.

-The UV-Visible spectroscopy principle is based on the absorption of ultraviolet light or visible light by chemical compounds.
+The UV Visible spectroscopy principle is based on the absorption of ultraviolet light or visible light by chemical compounds.
 To occur a chemical reaction, the reacting molecules must be activated by acquiring activation energy.

 Absorption peaks (λmax) and molar absorptivity (∈max) and possible electronic transition of some common compounds are given below the table,